-The DC Open Doors loan program provides home mortgages in washington dc and payment assistance to qualified buyers who want to purchase a home in any area or neighborhood in the District.
-The District of Columbia Housing Finance Agency works with participating washington dc mortgage lenders to provide borrowers with zero or low-down payment home purchase financing.
+The DC Open Doors Mortgage loan program provides home mortgages in Washington DC and payment assistance to qualified buyers who want to purchase a home in any area or neighborhood in the District.
+The District of Columbia Housing Finance Agency works with participating Washington DC mortgage lenders to provide borrowers with zero or low-down-payment home purchase financing.
 The borrower cannot currently own a home to participate in this program.

 The second DC Open Doors loan is a super conforming loan option that provides between $424,100 to $636,150 in financing with a 3% down payment.
 The borrower can have their mortgage insurance payments reduced with this loan, which means the borrower can have the best loan terms in the Washington, D.C. area while putting less than 20% down.
 This program begins on June 20, 2017.

 Loans that are $424,100 or lower will have a higher interest rate if the borrower chooses to take the down payment assistance.
 If the borrower chooses to not have any down payment assistance, then they will have to make the 3% down payment on a conventional loan or a 3.5% down payment on an FHA, but the borrower will have a lower interest rate.